dmaisano/CIS-277/README.md

 ***

 **Rant(s)**
-- c++ lacks a practical modular library / package system
+- C++ lacks a practical modular library / package system
-  - Downloading libraries or files is barebones, I've had to download files and include the proper path poihnt to the file / directory in use cases
+  - Downloading libraries or packages feels super barebones, I've had to download files and source them in my projects.
 - Although `.hpp` is a legal header extension everyone seems to use `.h` which is mainly used in C. In my times at college so far this has been the go to convention which just makes no sense.
-It's so inefficient and requires more configuration.
-Why are people doing this? >.>
+All you lovers of C can grill me all you want!
+  - TLDR; `.cpp --> .hpp` please do this, it will make the world a better places.